2019 Advances in Pediatric Retina Course

 The objective of this course is to educate the retina and pediatric community regarding advances in management options for a range of common and challenging pediatric retinal diseases through case presentations and discussions by interactive panels of pediatric surgeons and pediatric ophthalmologists.
 At the end of the course, attendees will have better understanding of current management options for pediatric retinal diseases.

 Pediatric and retina specialists, retina specialists and pediatric ophthalmologists

 The University Of Utah School Of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-This activity has been approved for AMA PRA Category 1 CreditTM.

 AMA CREDIT: The University of Utah School of Medicine designates this live activity for a maximum of 19.00 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.